Brandsby: History

 The village toponymy is of Scandinavian origin named after a Norseman called Brand and the suffix of by meaning settlement or habitation.
 At the time of the Norman conquest, it was held by Cnut, son of Karli and afterwards by Hugh, son of Baldric.
 Later the village and the surrounding lands were given to Baron Roger de Mowbray.
 It was part of the Bulford Hundred.
-The Baron left the lordship of the manor to Nicholas de Riparia (or de le Ryver), whose family held it until the reign of Queen Elizabeth I.
+The Baron left the lordship of the manor to Nicholas de Riparia (or de le Ryver, or Delariver).

+In the reign of Henry VIII, Thomas Delariver enclosed common land used as pasture by Brandsby farmers near Down Wood.
+William Swayll and John Gray complained by sending a petition to the King.
+They said Delariver had sent armed men to Down Wood in June 1532 to threaten them.
+Thomas Delariver's response was to claim that he held all rights to the lands, and the farmer's complaint was stirred up by a rival landowner John a Barton.

-After this the lordship passed via marriage to the Cholmeley family, descended from the Cholmondeley family of Cheshire.
+In the reign of Queen Elizabeth I the lordship passed via marriage to the Cholmeley family, descended from the Cholmondeley family of Cheshire.
 They provided a long lineage of Brandsby squires but, unfortunately, few records of this period exist as one of the Cholmeleys lost his mind and not only destroyed the family archives but threw his wife to her death (it is said) from an upper window of the Hall, giving rise to a ghost story!